9. TCP/IP Programming

 End Class

-' Class responsible for reading the text lines sent to the server
+' class responsible for reading text lines sent to the server

-' via a TCP client passed to the constructor
+' via a tcp client passed to the builder

 Me.client = client